mhoc/ubuntu-2004-oddities/README.md

 - Lock screen immediately turns monitors off, despite all power save options being disabled in settings.

 - Some level of power save sleep causes second monitor to never receive an image, including power-cycling the monitor.
-Hard reboot is only fix I've found.
+Hard reboot and disabling power saving features are the only fixes I've found.

 - Second monitor is configured in a vertical rotate-right state.
-Upon every reboot, x-server defaults to rotate-left instead of rotate-right.
+Upon every reboot or screen lock, x-server defaults to rotate-left instead of rotate-right.

 ## Audio